Phantasy Star Online Episode I & II (GameCube)

 The only real problem with this game is the chat system.
 The clunky in-game system forces you to hunt and peck each letter.
 The graphics are ok, but they could be much, much better.
 Ultimately, the only real factor that should affect your decision is if your wallet can handle it or not.

-If you enjoyed this Phantasy Star Online Episode I & II review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Phantasy Star Online Episode I & II review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!